Olufshøj: Olsen/Neergaard family

 The property belonged to one etatsrådinde Rehsted in 1805.
 It was not long thereafter sold to chief auditor (overauditør) Ulrich Christian Olsen.
 His daughter Louise was born in November 1808.
 She was baptized in Søllerød Church on 22 June 1809.
 Ulrich Christian Olsen died in 1814.
 The couintry house was subsequently acquired by two of his nephews.
 On 23 August 1830, Louise Olsen was married to amtmand Johan Ferdinand de Neergaard.
 Some time later, the country house was acquired by Lord President in Copenhagen Michael Lange.

-Sone tine after Louise de Neergaard (née Olsen) had become a widow in 1849, probably in c.
+Some time after Louise de Neergaard (née Olsen) had become a widow in 1849, probably in c.
 1852, she reacquired the country house in Søllerød.
 Louise de Meergaard's city home was at Amaliegade 7.

 Louise Neergaard was a personal friend of the writer Hans Christian Andersen.
-He would often visit her for dinner on Saturdays her in her apartment in Amaliegade.
+He would often visit her for dinner on Saturdays in her apartment in Amaliegade.
 In July 1874, Andersen visited her at Olufshøj.
 He completed the first leg of the journey by train to Holte.
 The new North Line to Helsingør had opened just one month earlier.
 In Holte, Neergaard had arranged for a carriage to pick him up by a carriage.
 Andersen was quite depressed because of the war with Prussia during the visit.
 He also suffers from toothache.

 After Louise de Neergaard's death in 1875, it passed to her youngest daughter Marie de Neergaard.